 Mint

-My mojito mint is a large-leaf, sweet mint that was labeled only as “Mojito Mint.”
+My mojito mint is a large-leaf, sweet mint labelled only as “Mojito Mint.”
 It’s contained in a large plastic pot that overwinters well.
 I can often harvest a few mint leaves well into November.
-The dark stemmed chocolate mint is another favorite.
-It is a division from my mother’s garden many, many years ago.
-It produces chocolate-scented leaves reliably year after year.
-As mint can be invasive, I keep it contained to pots.

 Lavender